 - The loan has defaulted.

 Loans with payments pending can be sold as soon as the payment clears, and loans in arrears with Safeguard coverage can be sold after the fund has purchased the bad debt.
-Plus loans cannot be sold if they have ever been in arrears, and defaulted loans in all products are ineligible for sale.
+As of June 2017, Plus and Core loans which have previously been in arrears can be sold: however be aware that capital you receive for selling these types of loans may be less than you’d receive for loans that haven’t ever been in arrears.
+Defaulted loans in all products are ineligible for sale.

 Are there fees to use the secondary market?